AlanFengyuWang/book-review-system/README.md

     ```sh
     npm test
     ```
     All test files are located in the `spec/tests` directory.
-The test suite uses Jasmine and Supertest to ensure the correctness of the backend functionality.

 ### Seeded User